Jamie MacDonald (footballer): Falkirk

 After leaving Hearts, MacDonald was linked with clubs in Scotland, England, the United States and Sweden.
 He signed a one-year contract with Falkirk in July 2014.

 MacDonald established himself as the number one keeper at Falkirk, and started every single league game of the 2014–15 Scottish Championship campaign.
 He played 47 matches in all competitions for The Bairns, as they finished fifth in the league table, just outside the play-off positions.
 This meant he also played every minute in Falkirk's run to the 2015 Scottish Cup Final, and was awarded the man of the match award in the 1–0 semi-final win against Hibernian after a stunning display.
 Falkirk lost 2–1 to Inverness Caledonian Thistle in the final on 30 May 2015.
 MacDonald was at fault for the winning goal, as he failed to secure a weak shot.
 His contract with Falkirk expired at the end of the season and he rejected an offer of a new deal.

 Kilmarnock

 MacDonald signed for Premiership side Kilmarnock on a three-year contract on 22 June 2015.
 But in May 2020, he was released at the end of his contract.

 Alloa Athletic (loan)

 On 13 September 2019, MacDonald joined Championship club Alloa Athletic on an emergency loan, following an injury to first choice goalkeeper Neil Parry.

 Raith Rovers

 On 16 July 2020, MacDonald signed for Raith Rovers on a two-year deal.

+Greenock Morton

+After training with Livingston, MacDonald signed for Greenock Morton on 3 August 2023, on a deal which would expire in the summer of 2024.

+Heart of Midlothian (second spell)

+On 24 July 2024, Hearts announced MacDonald had returned to the club to play for their B team in the Lowland Football League.

 International career

-MacDonald made his Scotland under-21 debut on 21 August 2007 against the Czech Republic in an International Challenge Match.
-In all he made ten appearances for the team between 2007 and 2008.
+In August 2007, MacDonald was called up to the Scotland under-21.
+He made his Scotland under-21 debut on 21 August 2007 against the Czech Republic in an International Challenge Match.
+In all MacDonald made ten appearances for the team between 2007 and 2008.

 MacDonald was added to the full Scotland squad for the first time in November 2018.